benjaminflin/lingo/README.md

 # Container Commands

-In order to run the docker container, make sure you are in the root directory of the Dockerfile
+In order to run the docker container, make sure you are in the root directory of the Dockerfile Current running on version 20.10.5, build 55c4c88

 ```
-docker build --tag plt .
+docker build --t lingo .
-docker run -it -v `pwd`:/home/lingo -w=/home/lingo plt
 ```

-This should take a while to build, but it should allow better llvm support and building across platforms
+Then in order to run the tests, run ./test.sh

+If you want to alter the tests that are being run in the docker container you can edit the docker-compose.yml and add different commands to the command section.

 # Build Commands

 ```
 dune build
-dune exec src/lingo.exe
+dune exec ./tests/test_all.exe
 ```

 TODO: